This DIY lantern lamp is one of those projects that is both incredibly genius and incredibly obvious all at the same time.

 - Pop the socket back together.

-- Add a tiny Command hook with DAP Rapidfuse All Purpose Adhesive.
+- Add a tiny Command hook to the top of the lantern with DAP Rapidfuse All Purpose Adhesive.

-- Use silver duct tape to attach it to the back of the lantern.
+- Use silver duct tape to disguise the cord on the back of the lantern.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.